bbauska/front-end-web-ui/README.md

 -   Understand how to set up a web project to use Bootstrap
 -   Include the Bootstrap CSS and JS classes into a web page

-### **Note: Please remember to retain the folder and all the files that you create in this exercise.
+### <b>Note: Please remember to retain the folder and all the files that you create in this exercise.
 Further exercises will build upon the files that you create in this exercise.
-DO NOT DELETE the files at the end of the exercise.**
+DO NOT DELETE the files at the end of the exercise.</b>

-### **Setting up the Project Folder**
+### <b>Setting up the Project Folder</b>

--   Go to a convenient folder location on your computer and download the **Bootstrap4-starter.zip** file using the link provided at the top of this page.
+-   Go to a convenient folder location on your computer and download the <b>Bootstrap4-starter.zip</b> file using the link provided at the top of this page.
--   Unzip the file to see a folder named *Bootstrap4* and a sub-folder under it named *conFusion* created.
-Move to the *conFusion* folder.
+-   Unzip the file to see a folder named <i>Bootstrap4</i> and a sub-folder under it named <i>conFusion</i> created.
+Move to the <i>conFusion</i> folder.
 -   Open a cmd window/terminal and move to the conFusion folder.
 -   At the prompt type

-### **npm install**
+### <b>npm install</b>

 -   This will install the lite-server node module to your project.
 -   Next, initialize a Git repository in the project folder, and then set up a .gitignore file with the contents as shown below:

-### **node_modules**
+### <b>node_modules</b>

 -   Now do a commit of your project folder to the Git repository with the message "Initial Setup".
 You will be doing a commit of your project at the end of each exercise so that you retain the completed files of each exercise.
 -   Set up an online Git repository and synchronize your project folder with the online repository.

-### **Downloading Bootstrap**
+### <b>Downloading Bootstrap</b>

 -   You will use npm to fetch the Bootstrap files for use within your project.
 Thereafter you need to install JQuery and Popper.js as shown below since Bootstrap 4 depends on these two.
 At the prompt, type the following to fetch Bootstrap files to your project folder:

-    **npm install bootstrap@4.0.0 --save**
+    <b>npm install bootstrap@4.0.0 --save</b>
-    **npm install jquery@3.3.1 popper.js@1.12.9 --save**
+    <b>npm install jquery@3.3.1 popper.js@1.12.9 --save</b>

 -   This will fetch the Bootstrap files and store is in your node_modules folder in a bootstrap folder.
 The bootstrap-\>dist folder contains the precompiled Bootstrap CSS and JS files for use within your project.
--   Open your project folder in your editor, and then open the index.html file in the *conFusion* folder.
+-   Open your project folder in your editor, and then open the index.html file in the <i>conFusion</i> folder.
 This is your starting web page for the project.
 We have already created the web page with some content to get you started.
 We will use Bootstrap to style this web page, and learn Bootstrap features, classes and components along the way.
--   Start your lite-server by typing **npm start** at the prompt.
-The *index.html* file should now be loaded into your default browser.
+-   Start your lite-server by typing <b>npm start</b> at the prompt.
+The <i>index.html</i> file should now be loaded into your default browser.

-### **Getting your Web page Bootstrap ready**
+### <b>Getting your Web page Bootstrap ready</b>

--   Open the *index.html* file in your favourite text editor.
+-   Open the <i>index.html</i> file in your favourite text editor.
 If you are using Visual Studio Code, Brackets, Sublime Text or similar editors, you can open the project folder in the editor and then view index.html.
--   Insert the following code in the *\<head\>* of *index.html* file before the title.
+-   Insert the following code in the *\<head\>* of <i>index.html</i> file before the title.

     **\<!-- Required meta tags always come first --\>** **\<meta charset="utf-8"\>**